Frequently Asked Questions

 Take a look at the list of research courses if you want to learn more about research techniques in a classroom setting.

 There are plenty of ways to get involved in research on Auburn University's campus.
 First, subscribe to our newsletter to stay updated about research opportunities and events.
-You can also take a research course, reach out to your professors and peers to find a research project, join SGA's Undergraduate Research Board, attend a research event, or apply to become an undergraduate research fellow.
+You can also take a research course, reach out to your professors and peers to find a research project, attend a research event, or apply to become an undergraduate research fellow.

 More information can be found on our Get Started page

 The summers between your years at Auburn University are a perfect time to get more research experience.
 We keep a list of external opportunities on our website, many of which are summer research fellowships.
-You can also search for a project in any discipline yourself by visiting the National Science Foundation undergraduate research opportunities site or the Oak Ridge Associated Universities undergraduate research site.
+You can also search for a project in any discipline yourself by visiting webpages of national organizations such as the National Science Foundation or the Oak Ridge Associated Universities.
 Let us know if you need any help!